 The Wolf of Wall Street (2013) Director: Martin Scorsese

 A different kind of crime film, The Wolf of Wall Street tells the story of rampant misconduct on Wall Street.
 It plays on public sentiments toward New York’s indulgent and much-maligned financial district (for good reason).
 It was Scorsese’s fifth collaboration with Leonardo DiCaprio.

-The film is a cocaine-fueled binge that looks into the grotesquely indulgent life of Jordan Belfort, the mostly true account of the founder of a brokerage firm on Wall Street in the late ’80s and early ’90s.
+The film is a cocaine-fueled binge that examines the grotesquely indulgent life of Jordan Belfort, a mostly true account of the founder of a brokerage firm on Wall Street in the late ’80s and early ’90s.
 He rises from being a clever salesman of penny stocks, to becoming the founder of an explosively successful firm that deals in illegal trades.
 He hides his money in a Swiss bank account, gets married, gets divorced, gets married again, divorced again, takes an incredible amount of drugs, sleeps with prostitutes, and so on until he and his partners start turning on each other to the FBI.
 He serves a minor sentence in a high-brow prison and he then re-enters the workforce conducting seminars on the technique of selling.
-The real Jordan Belfort appears at the end to introduce the character of Jordan Belfort.
+The real Jordan Belfort appears at the end of the film to introduce the character of Jordan Belfort.

 There was a controversy about financing for the film (ironically) -apparently financing may have come from stolen funds in Malaysia.
 As a Scorsese movie it was, naturally, nominated for a variety of awards.
 Lamentably, Jordan Belfort made approximately $1M on the movie rights.
 Apparently DiCaprio was paid $10M, while Jonah Hill was paid approximately only $60K for the film.